gitjuli94/pathfinding/documentation/testing_document.md

 ## Performance testing

-The algorithms are tested with 100 iterations with 3 different maps.
-The performance test can be run [here](https://github.com/gitjuli94/pathfinding/blob/main/src/tests/performance_test.py "here").
+The algorithms are tested with 100 iterations with 3 different maps of different sizes.
+The performance test can be found [here](https://github.com/gitjuli94/pathfinding/blob/main/src/tests/performance_test.py "here").
 The start and end coordinates are selected from Moving AI scenario files for long routes.
-The scenario text files also saved in folder "util_files" and can be downloaded from [here](https://www.movingai.com/benchmarks/street/index.html "here").
+The scenario text files also saved in folder [util_files](https://github.com/gitjuli94/pathfinding/blob/main/util_files "util_files") or can be downloaded [here](https://www.movingai.com/benchmarks/street/index.html "here").

 - Test 1: map newyork_256
     - Coordinates: start:(4, 234), end: (243, 37) (y, x)